The Council is a forum where membership representatives from our countries and regions can influence decisions made about Girlguiding

 Who is on the Council

 In addition to this, four members are elected in each of our Countries and Regions to serve on the Council.
 Members must be 14 years or older when starting their first three year term of office.
-Up to 50% of elected members should be in The Senior Section age group.
-British Guides in Foreign Countries has one elected member.
+Up to 50% of elected members should be in the 14-25 age group.
+British Guiding Overseas has one elected member.

 Additionally up to nine members are appointed to Council by the Nominations and Governance Committee following an open application process.
 These members must be aged 18 or above when starting their term of office.